 ADES International, the oil and gas driller backed by Saudi Arabia’s sovereign wealth fund, has delayed its planned initial public offering to the second half of the year.

 The company planned to start gauging demand for the offering in March, but decided to hold off until later.
-There isn’t now enough time to complete the deal before a long public holiday at the end of June, Bloomberg
+There isn’t now enough time to complete the deal before a long public holiday at the end of June, Bloomberg reported.

 Saudi Aramco to postpone mega IPO of energy trading unit.